top of page

 Step 5: Run Monthly Sustainability Events

-• showcasing local artisans via Eco flea market
+• Showcasing local artisans via eco flea markets.

-• Collaborate with NGOs for managing waste in you communities
+• NGOs for managing waste in your communities:

-• Bare Necessities – zero waste lifestyle workshops
+- Bare Necessities for zero waste lifestyle workshops.

-• Sustainability Outlet - Buy and sell eco-friendly products, sustainability services and solutions online.
+- Sustainability Outlet to buy and sell eco-friendly products, sustainability services, and solutions online.

 Step 7: Create a “Zero Waste Starter Kit” for New Residents

 This ensures culture continuity.
-Zero waste Starter kit Include:
+A zero waste starter kit should include:

 Step 1: Start With a Waste Audit

 Track what your household throws away for 7 days.
-You’ll need to list out all the greens, papers, leftovers, expired groceries, plastic, packaging, takeout containers, sanitary waste, etc part of your daily waste.
-Segregate it responsibly.
+List all greens, papers, leftovers, expired groceries, plastic, packaging, takeout containers, sanitary waste, etc. Segregate it responsibly.

 Step 2: Refuse & Reduce Before You Recycle